 Learning Difficulties – About

-A Learning Difficulty is not the same as Learning Disability.
+Particularly important is that a Learning Difficulty is not the same as Learning Disability.
 The term learning difficulty is used for those individuals who have ‘specific learning difficulties’, such as dyslexia, but who do not have a significant general impairment of intelligence.
 Learning difficulties are not a sign of a lack of intelligence or laziness, they are a result of the child or young person’s mind being wired differently, a neurological processing problem.

 These processing problems can affect the way a child sees, hears, moves and how they interpret the world around them.
-So subjects at school like maths, writing and reading can be a challenge, but also personal functioning skills such as organization/time keeping, memory and attention.
+So subjects at school like maths, writing and reading can be a challenge, but also personal functioning skills such as organization, time keeping, memory and attention.

 The main types of learning disability or disorder are: